 Workshops and Trainings*

-A Time to Sing is a program for everyone, singers and non-singers – for anyone who uses their voice in their work and/or their life and who wants to become more conscious of the impact the voice can have on others.
-The goal of this workshop is to allow people to sing for themselves and with others which results in a sense of wellness through being in our bodies and expanding our range of expression.
-This work is about experiencing the voice more than producing or performing.
+Authentic Singing is for everyone, singers and non-singers – for anyone who wants to become more comfortable while singing simple songs/rounds without any pressure to perform.
+The benefits are becoming conscious about the impact of the vocal sounds on others, using the voice in group settings and improvising with words and musical elements.
+The goal of this workshop is to allow people to sing and improvise freely while being hold in the structure of a round.
+Singing for themselves and with others can result in a sense of wellness: being involved in our bodies and expanding our range of expression, singing and improvising creates musical pleasure.
 Personal exploration of natural and musical sounds in collaboration with other voices creates an environment in which people can overcome fear, reduce anxiety, and return to an inherent enjoyment of singing just for the sake of singing.

 This is a 8 hour to 2-3 day, program; 80% experiential.